Einsums/Einsums/docs/sphinx/user/absolute_beginners.rst

     auto D = einsums::Tensor<std::complex<float>>{"D", 2, 2};

+The only supported data types are floating point and complex floating point.
+Integers and arbitrary objects are not supported.

 **Different Tensor Layouts**

 Einsums also provides several different tensor layouts.
-For a tensor that only has elements along a block diagonal, there is the :cpp:class:`einsums::BlockTensor`.
-When a tensor is blockwise sparse, but has blocks that are not on the diagonal, or have axes of varying dimensions, there is the :cpp:class:`einsums::TiledTensor`.
+For a tensor that only has elements along a block diagonal, there is the :cpp:class:`BlockTensor`.
+When a tensor is blockwise sparse, but has blocks that are not on the diagonal, or have axes of varying dimensions, there is the :cpp:class:`TiledTensor`, which can be viewed by a :cpp:class:`TiledTensorView`.

+**Different Tensor Storage**

+Einsums intends to provide tensors that are compatible with GPU and CPU operations, as well as tensors stored on disk.
+These are intended to be drop-in replacements, though there may be some variability in the interfaces for these tensors.
+The disk tensor class is :cpp:class:`DiskTensor`, which can be viewed by a :cpp:class:`DiskView`.
+For GPU tensors, there are :cpp:class:`DeviceTensor` and :cpp:class:`DeviceTensorView`, as well as :cpp:class:`BlockDeviceTensor`, :cpp:class:`TiledDeviceTensor`, and :cpp:class:`TiledDeviceTensorView`.

 TODO: Adding, removing, and sorting elements
 --------------------------------------------